'No Regrets': House Speaker Paul Ryan Will Not Seek Re-Election

 Hoping to push forward on conservative legislation, Ryan worked with the president more than against, but he was still — on a near-daily basis — quizzed by reporters on the latest Trump tweet or sound-off.

-"This morning Speaker Ryan shared with his colleagues that this will be his last year as a member of the House," Brendan Buck, counselor to the speaker, said in a statement.
-"He will serve out his full term, run through the tape, and then retire in January.

-"After nearly twenty years in the House, the speaker is proud of all that has been accomplished and is ready to devote more of his time to being a husband and a father.
-While he did not seek the position, he told his colleagues that serving as speaker has been the professional honor of his life, and he thanked them for the trust they placed in him.
-He will discuss his decision at a press conference immediately following the member meeting."

-President Trump tweeted out praise for Ryan, calling him a "truly good man."
+Trump tweeted out praise for Ryan on Wednesday, calling him a "truly good man."
 He also touts his "legacy of achievement that nobody can question."

-But that record is somewhat uneven.
-On the one hand, he passed a signature piece of legislation on taxes, something he's been focused on since he began his public career.
-On the other, however, Republicans during his tenure were unable to repeal and replace the Affordable Care Act.
-After the high-profile failure last year, Ryan described Obamacare as "the law of the land."
+Ryan has said he fully expects that this will be his last job in elected politics and the source familiar with the speaker's decision would not discuss Ryan's plans or next steps.
+"He has always believed this [being speaker] is not a long-term thing," said the source.

-Ryan has also long been thought to have ambitions for higher office.
-Getting out of the spotlight now, especially in the Trump era, could help those ambitions.
-Ryan, the vice-presidential candidate with Mitt Romney in 2012, is, after all, only 48.
+But getting out of the spotlight now, especially in the Trump era, could help Ryan should he change his mind about running for office again down the road.
+Ryan, the vice presidential candidate with Mitt Romney in 2012, is, after all, only 48.

 Being a congressional leader is usually not helpful to a politician's public image.
 They often become lightning rods for political partisanship.
-Getting out now, one theory goes, Ryan could lay low and potentially run for president at a later date.
+By getting out now, one theory goes, Ryan could lay low and potentially run for president at a later date.

 Ryan's exit also adds another potential target for Democrats looking to take over the House this year.
 The filing deadline to get on the primary ballot in Wisconsin is June 1.
 The primary is Aug.
 14.

-Although Ryan won his last re-election with 65 percent of the vote, he was facing a strong challenge from Democrat Randy Bryce this year, who had already raised more than $2.6 million as of the end of 2017.
+Although Ryan won his last re-election with 65 percent of the vote, he was facing a strong challenge from Democrat Randy Bryce this year, who had already raised more than $4.7 million.

+"Paul Ryan decided to quit today rather than face Randy Bryce and the voters," said Bryce's communications director, Lauren Hitt.

 Former Democratic House Speaker Nancy Pelosi of California, the current minority leader, called Ryan "an avid advocate for his point of view."